-After it became operational in 1955, the B-52 remained the main long-range heavy bomber of the U.S. Air Force during the Cold War, and it continues to be an important part of the USAF bomber force today.
-Nearly 750 were built before production ended in Oct.
-26, 1962; 170 of these were B-52Ds.
-The B-52D on display at the National Museum of the United States Air Force saw extensive service in Southeast Asia and was severely damaged by an enemy surface-to-air missile on April 9, 1972.
-In December 1972, after being repaired, it flew four additional missions over North Vietnam.
-Transferred from the 97th Bomb Wing, Blytheville Air Force Base, Ark., this aircraft was flown to the museum in November 1978.
+The B-52 was the U.S. Air Force’s main long-range heavy bomber during the Cold War, and continues to be an important part of the bomber force today.
+Nearly 750 were built before production ended in 1962; 170 of these were B-52Ds.
+The B-52D on display at the National Museum of the United States Air Force saw extensive service in Southeast Asia and was severely damaged by an enemy surface-to-air missile in 1972.
+It flew four more missions over North Vietnam after being repaired, then was transferred to Blytheville Air Force Base in Arkansas before being flown to the museum in November 1978.

 Source/ more information: National Museum of the U.S. Air Force